ceejbot/no-more-unicorns/slides.md

 ## [fit]men over-state
 ## [fit]women under-state

-^ (remind about my story.)
-You can't fix that part of the culture overnight, but you *can* teach yourself to remember it when you're evaluating candidates.
+^ (remind about my story. discomfort telling it now) You can't fix that part of the culture overnight, but you *can* teach yourself to remember it when you're evaluating candidates.

 ---